aws/aws-parallelcluster/docs/configuration.rst

 """""""""""""""""""""
 The EC2 instance type used for the cluster compute nodes.

-If you're using awsbatch, please refer to the Compute Environments creation in the AWS Batch UI for the list of the supported instance types.
+If you are using awsbatch, please refer to the Compute Environments creation in the AWS Batch UI for the list of supported instance types.

 Defaults to t2.micro, ``optimal``  when scheduler is awsbatch ::